DevOpsBootcamp/website/source/bootcamp_content/dns.rst

 was MIT, 2 was Yale, 3 was Harvard, 4 was AT&T for example).

-Numbers are hard to remember so they created and shared a file called HOSTS.TXT which alised names with corresponding numbers.
+Numbers are hard to remember so they created and shared a file called HOSTS.TXT which aliased names with corresponding numbers.

 This worked but didn't scale well with the 'net, as you can imagine (think:
 Sharing a word document with 500 friends, all making changes).